You will need

-- Plan the seed bomb activity during springtime – March and April are the best months to sow wildflowers.
+- Plan to make your seed bombs during springtime – March and April are the best months to sow wildflowers.

 - Buy a wildflower seed mix.
+Make sure you use UK-native wildflower seeds.
 You could also collect seeds or flower heads from wildflowers that have died back when you’re out walking or hiking in late summer or early autumn.
 You’ll need to dry the seeds on paper and store them in an envelope.

 - You’ll need one or two buckets of peat-free compost (organic is best, if possible).
 Make sure you have permission to use it.

 - If you can’t get hold of powdered clay, you can use clay-rich soil, as long as you have permission to use it and it’s not sourced from a conservation site.
 The method’s a little different, so we've included additional instructions.

 - Cover a flat surface with newspaper (or a washable tablecloth) and set out all the equipment you’ll need.

 - Young people are likely to get messy due to the powdered clay, so kit them out with aprons and set up a hand washing station.

 - The seed bombs will take a while to dry, so it’s best to do this activity over two or more sessions.
 Once they’re dry, they can be kept in a cool, dry, dark place until you’re ready to use them.

 Use the Safety checklist to help you plan and risk assess your activity.
 Additional coronavirus-related controls to think about may include:

 - Set up a hand washing station that you can use throughout the session.